bitrix24/b24restdocs/api-reference/timeman/base/timeman-status.md

 {% note alert "TO-DO _not exported to prod_" %}

-- edits needed to meet writing standards
+- edits needed for writing standards
-- parameter types not specified
+- parameter types are not specified
-- examples missing
+- examples are missing
 - response in case of error is absent

 {% endnote %}